-To ensure that the IC takes adequate steps to identify, assess and manage any climate-related risks and opportunities that are relevant to the governance activities it is undertaking, the Trustee has updated the IC's terms of reference to make explicit reference to consideration of ESG Factors, including climate-related risks and opportunities.
+To ensure that the IC takes adequate steps to identify, assess and manage any climate-related risks and opportunities that are relevant to the governance activities it is undertaking, the Trustee updated the IC's terms of reference during the current Scheme year to make explicit reference to consideration of ESG Factors, including climate-related risks and opportunities.
 The IC typically meets three times a year.
-The IC discusses climate-related risk and opportunity monitoring and management with the full Trustee Board at least annually.
+The Trustee requires the IC to feed back to it at the first Board meeting following the committee meeting and report on climate-related risk and opportunity monitoring and management.
+Discussions are held with the full Trustee Board regarding these risks at least annually.

 The IC receives quarterly reports from its investment managers and advisers which include details on ESG ratings and stewardship.
-This enables the IC to monitor the activities of each manager in this area, and to ask pertinent questions of each manager during annual conferences with each manager.
-The IC requires managers to adhere to the Stewardship Code and their approach to net zero targets and ESG is covered as part of the annual manager meetings.
+This enables the IC to monitor the activities of each manager in this area, and to ask pertinent questions of each manager during face-to-face updates, which are scheduled annually with each manager.
+The IC requires managers to adhere to the Stewardship Code and is in active discussions with them regarding net zero targets.
 The IC has also engaged actively with all managers regarding the provision of reliable and comprehensive data for the purpose of satisfying the Trustee's obligations under the Regulations.
-The IC includes the approach to and engagement on ESG issues, including climate change, within its selection criteria for appointing new managers.
+The IC includes approach to and engagement on ESG issues, including climate change, within its selection criteria for appointing new managers.